y0a/opensuse-apache-docker/README.md

 # Introduction

-Dockerfile to build an OpenSUSE 13.2 container image with apache2 and php5.
+Dockerfile to build an OpenSUSE Leep 42.3 container image with apache2 and php5.

 ## Features:
 - Apache2